diofant/diofant/docs/release/notes-0.10.rst

 * Ground domains for :class:`~diofant.domains.AlgebraicField` can be also instances of :class:`~diofant.domains.AlgebraicField`, see :pull:`653`.
 * New subclasses of :class:`~diofant.domains.AlgebraicField`: :class:`~diofant.domains.RealAlgebraicField` and :class:`~diofant.domains.ComplexAlgebraicField`, see :pull:`669`, :pull:`630` and :pull:`748`.
 Thanks to Kalevi Suominen for help with review.
 * Added :func:`~diofant.core.numbers.integer_digits`, see :pull:`765`.
+* Support finite fields for prime power orders, see :pull:`762`.

 Major changes
 =============